What is Drone-Engage ?

 Drone-Engage uses on-board Raspberry-Pi Zero connected to Ardupilot flight control board “FCB” to provide unlimited range telemetry and control.

 This example is only 42 grams or 1.48 oz and is everything you need to take full control on your drone anywhere anytime.

 If you want to make use of video streaming then you can use Raspberry-Pi Zero 2.
 It is only 52.2gm or 1.84oz. including camera and OTG cable.
-A Zero 2 is enough for one camera, but if you want more than one camera you will need a more powerful PI.
+A Zero 2 or a MangoPI MQ-QUAD is enough for one camera, but if you want more than one camera you will need a more powerful PI.